Bay of Fundy: Geology

-The story of the Fundy Basin begins about 200 million years ago in the early Jurassic, when all land on earth was part of a supercontinent called Pangaea.
+The story of the Fundy Basin begins about 220 million years ago in the late Triassic, when all land on earth was part of a supercontinent called Pangaea.
 At that time what is now the Maritimes was situated near the equator and had a warm tropical climate and lush vegetation.
-As continental drift reshaped the world, rift valleys formed, including the Cobequid–Chedabucto fault system.
+As continental drift reshaped the world between the Late Triassic and Early Jurassic periods, Pangaea broke up.
+This rifting event created a series of rift basins along eastern North America, including the Fundy Basin.

 During the continental breakup, magma erupted as basaltic lavas and left igneous rock formations such as the columnar jointing which can be seen on Brier and Grand Manan islands, among other places around the bay.
 These flows often are the sites of rarer mineral deposits including agate, amethyst, and stilbite, the latter being the provincial mineral of Nova Scotia.

 These rifts filled with sediment which became sedimentary rock.
 Many fossils have been found along the Fundy shoreline.
 The oldest dinosaur fossil in Canada was found at Burntcoat Head.
 Very early reptiles have been discovered in Carboniferous tree trunks at Joggins.
 Wasson Bluff has a rich trove of Jurassic fossils.

 The bay is a member of the Global Geoparks Network, a UNESCO initiative to promote and conserve the planet's geological heritage.